 In 1993 the Nissan Altima made its debut as the centrepiece of Nissan's sedan lineup in the USA.
 Since then, the vehicle has grown substantially in size, power, technology and has also expanded to include Coupe and Hybrid models.
 It is the best selling individual model in the US lineup.
 New this year, the 2019 Altima adds optional all-wheel drive and an optional high output turbo-4 powertrain borrowed from Infiniti—except both can’t be had together.

 The Altima is powered by a 2.5L, Inline-4 cylinder engine or an all-new 2.0L, Variable Compression, Turbocharged, 4-cylinder engine, both mated to a CVT gearbox.
 It drives the front wheels or all four wheels and it has a starting price of $23,750.
 In order to stay competitive with the Goliaths of the industry, Nissan Altima has grown into a terrific alternative.

 This is a highly competitive segment with almost every manufacturer having a player.
+The redesigned Altima makes some bold changes for its sixth generation, including two new engines, sophisticated driver aids and, for the first time, all-wheel-drive availability.
 We have taken the Hyundai Sonata, the Kia Optima and the Ford Fusion - all quite established players in the segment.
-Let's see how the all new Optima fares against its competition.
+Let's see how the all new Altima fares against its competition.

 2019 Nissan Altima Features